Drive-thru vaccine clinic at Bingemans this weekend now fully booked

 The clinic will run from 9 a.m. to 5 p.m.
 Sunday at 425 Bingemans Centre Drive in Kitchener.

-The clinic is open to every 12 and older and will administer Pfizer doses.
+The clinic is open to everyone 12 and older and will administer Pfizer doses.
 Around 5 p.m., just hours aftering annoucing the clinic, the Region of Waterloo said all appointments were fully booked.

 All appointments have been booked!�� https://t.co/n2KQAPupW4— Region of Waterloo (@RegionWaterloo) June 30, 2021